cpske/ISP/assignment/week15/selenium.md

 1. Write a Python program in a file named `link_scan.py` that implements the functions described below.

 2. Submit your code to Github Classroom.
-The assignment URL is listed on Google Classroom for this assignment.
+The assignment URL is listed on Google Classroom.

 3. In your code, use Firefox or Chrome as the browser invoked by Selenium.
 Don't use Safari or Microsoft Edge.